-Override new job cluster settings in Databricks asset bundles
+Override cluster settings in Databricks Asset Bundles

-In Databricks bundle settings files, you can use the job_cluster_key
+In Databricks bundle configuration files, you can join the cluster settings in a top-level resources

 mapping, for example (ellipses indicate omitted content, for brevity):